Julius Peppers: 2017 season

-In week 4, Peppers helped the Panthers defeat the New England Patriots 33-30.
-Peppers had another dominant performance recording 4 tackles, 2 sacks, 3 QB hits, and nearly had another sack and forced fumble right before halftime as he helped to disrupt Patriots quarterback Tom Brady, (who suffered an ac joint sprain in his left shoulder on one of Peppers sacks, but was able to finish the game) and the New England offense throughout the game, despite playing through a right shoulder injury of his own that he had in a brace.
-For his efforts, Peppers was named the NFC Defensive Player of The Week for the seventh time in his storied career.
-In Week 5, Peppers recorded a sack of Lions quarterback Matthew Stafford and also had a big 4th down tackle for a 4-yard loss which resulted in a turnover on downs.
-The Panthers would defeat the Lions by a score of 27–24.
+In week 4, Peppers helped the Panthers defeat the New England Patriots by a score of 33–30.
+Peppers recorded four tackles, two sacks, three quarterback hits as he helped to disrupt Patriots quarterback Tom Brady and the New England offense throughout the game, despite playing through a right shoulder injury of his own that he had in a brace.
+For his efforts, Peppers was named the NFC Defensive Player of the Week for the seventh time in his career.
+In Week 5, Peppers recorded a sack and had a big fourth down tackle for a four-yard loss which resulted in a turnover on downs in a game where the Panthers defeated the Detroit Lions by a score of 27–24.
 In Week 6 against the Philadelphia Eagles, Peppers recorded his 150th career sack, making him the fifth player in NFL history to achieve that milestone.
-He also forced a fumble on the same play, which gave him 48 career forced fumbles and tied him for second most all time with former Defensive End John Abraham.
 However, the Panthers lost 28–23.
-In Week 8 win against Tampa Bay, Peppers recorded his 151st sack, moving him past Chris Doleman for fourth most all-time.
-Peppers also recorded his 49th career forced fumble on the same play, which moved him into sole possession of second place on the all-time forced fumbles list.
-The sack also gave Peppers 7.5 sacks for the season, tying him with Bruce Smith for the most seasons with at least 7 sacks (15).
+In Week 8 win against the Tampa Bay Buccaneers, Peppers recorded his 151st sack, moving him past Chris Doleman for fourth most all-time.
+The sack gave Peppers 7.5 sacks for the season, tying him with Bruce Smith for the most seasons with at least seven sacks (15).
 In Week 15 against the Green Bay Packers, Peppers recorded a half sack late in the fourth quarter on a fourth down play against quarterback Aaron Rodgers, helping the Panthers ultimately win 31–24.
-The half sack gave Peppers 10 sacks on the season and 10 total seasons with double digit sacks, becoming only the fourth player in NFL history to achieve that milestone.
-Peppers also became only the third player in NFL history at age 37 or older to record at least 10 sacks in a season.
+The half sack gave Peppers ten sacks on the season and ten total seasons with double digit sacks, becoming only the fourth player in NFL history to achieve that milestone.
+Peppers became only the third player in NFL history at age 37 or older to record at least 10 sacks in a season.

-Peppers finished the season with 21 solo tackles, 12 assisted tackles, 11 sacks, 2 forced fumbles, 2 fumble recoveries, and 3 stuffs.
+Peppers finished the season with 21 solo tackles, 12 assisted tackles, 11 sacks, two forced fumbles, and two fumble recoveries.

-Peppers helped the Panthers make the playoffs, and they faced off against the New Orleans Saints in the wild card round.
-Peppers would record 2 tackles in the game including a huge tackle for loss on third down with 2:27 remaining in the fourth quarter.
-The Saints would go for it on fourth down and Saints' quarterback Drew Brees would throw an interception thereby giving the Panthers offense one more chance to win the game, but the Panthers offense was unable to score, causing the Panthers to lose by a score of 31–26.
+Peppers helped the Panthers make the playoffs, and they faced off against the New Orleans Saints in the Wild Card Round.
+Peppers recorded two tackles in the game including a tackle for loss on third down with 2:27 remaining in the fourth quarter.
+The Saints went for it on fourth down and Saints' quarterback Drew Brees threw an interception thereby giving the Panthers offense one more chance to win the game, but the Panthers offense was unable to score, and the Panthers lost 31–26.